Efficacy and Safety Study of Tisotumab Vedotin for Patients With Solid Tumors

 Trial ID or NCT#

 This trial will study tisotumab vedotin to find out whether it is an effective treatment for certain solid tumors and what side effects (unwanted effects) may occur.
-There are two parts to this study.
-In Part A, the treatment will be given to participants every 3 weeks (3-week cycles).
-In Part B, participants will receive tisotumab vedotin on Days 1, 8, and 15 every 4-week cycle.
+There are four parts to this study. - In Part A, the treatment will be given to participants every 3 weeks (3-week cycles). - In Part B, participants will receive tisotumab vedotin on Days 1, 8, and 15 every 4-week cycle. - In Part C, participants may receive tisotumab vedotin on Days 1 and 15 or Days 1, 8, and 15 on a 4-week cycle. - In Part D, participants will be given treatment on Day 1 of every 3-week cycle.
+Participants in Part D will get tisotumab vedotin with either: - Pembrolizumab or, - Pembrolizumab and carboplatin, or - Pembrolizumab and cisplatin

 Open Label Phase 2 Study of Tisotumab Vedotin for Locally Advanced or Metastatic Disease in Solid Tumors